Copyright© Thomas Imo/photothek.net

 Economic situation Lack of prospects for young people

-Exporting raw materials is the focus of Mauritania’s economy.
-It does not provide enough employment for the country’s growing population; the manufacturing industry is poorly developed.
-State revenues are dependent on the heavily fluctuating world market prices for natural resources.
-The government is also finding itself constrained by high debt levels.
+Exporting raw materials is very much the focus of Mauritania’s economy.
+It does not provide enough employment for the country’s growing population, however, as the manufacturing industry is poorly developed.
+The country’s foreign exchange earnings are dependent on the heavily fluctuating world market prices for natural resources.

-Large areas of land cannot be used for agricultural purposes so that much of the country’s food has to be imported.
-The little crop land that is available is being overused in a lot of cases with more and more fertile soil being lost.
+Large areas of the country cannot be used for agricultural purposes, meaning that much of the country’s food has to be imported.
+The little crop land that is available is being overused in a lot of cases, with more and more fertile soil being lost.

-Especially for young people the prospects are very poor.
-Many of them suffer from the lack of employment opportunities and because education and training conditions are poor.
+Especially for young people, the prospects are very poor.
+Many of them suffer from the lack of employment opportunities and because of low-quality education and training conditions.
 At the same time there is a shortage of skilled workers in all areas.
 That is why Germany is targeting these areas in its development cooperation activities.